 Some supplements combine both and are called d,l-phenylalanine or DLPA.

 Another amino acid, l-carnitine, is an excellent brain booster and natural antidepressant that works by increasing levels of both norepinephrine and serotonin.

-Arctic root (Rhodiola rosea) is a popular adaptogenic herb that reduces depression symptoms faster than antidepressant medications.
-(25)
+Arctic root (Rhodiola rosea) is a popular adaptogenic herb that reduces depression symptoms as well as antidepressant medications.
+(24)

 Velvet bean or cowhage (Mucuna pruriens) is an herbal remedy that contains l-dopa, a dopamine precursor.

 It’s useful for treating Parkinson’s — one study found it worked even better than typical medications.
 (26)

 Its seeds are also a rich source of both norepinephrine and epinephrine.
 (27)

 Skip velvet bean if you have low blood pressure or take hypertension medications as it can cause blood pressure to drop too low.
 (28)